Now you are playing with power. Super power.

 - Un-compress both of these files to the root of the USB memory stick that was formatted using the FAT32 file system.

 - C2M recommends doing a “safe eject” on the USB memory stick from the PC.
 I know that “safe eject” is an automatic feature of Microsoft Windows since at least Windows 7, so I just wait until the files were copied completely to the USB memory stick and unplug it like I normally would.
 You can feel free to do the “safe eject” on it if you wish from your start menu bar.

 If your console was previously modified with hackchi, follow the above software installation steps but instead of uncompressing the “first time installation” file from Classic 2 Magic’s web site, use the C2M Uninstall File V1.1 to remove the modification.
-After that process is complete, remove all the files from the USB memory stick or re-format it (FAT32 file system) and follow the software first-time installation procedure above again, using the C2M First Time Setup Files V1.1 and C2M USB Files V1.1 from http://www.classic2magic.com.
+After that process is complete, remove all the files from the USB memory stick or re-format it (FAT32 file system) and follow the software first-time installation procedure above again, using the C2M First Time Setup Files V1.1 and C2M USB Files V1.2 from www.classic2magic.com.